Pitmairen/bryton-gps-linux/README.rst

 - Generate GPX (plain and Garmin extension) and TCX files.

+The code is released under the GPL v3 license.

 I have only access to a Rider40, but im interested in data from other devices.
 See dump.py for an example how to read the data from you device.